mlp-s2-22/website/pages/assessments.md

 #### Submission

-Project 1 is due __[INSERT DATE]__ by 5 pm (UK local time) and project 2 is due __[INSERT DATE]__ by 5 pm (UK local time).
+Project 1 is due Friday (Week 7) by 5 pm (UK local time) and project 2 is due Friday (Week 12) by 5 pm (UK local time).
 You are expected to submit your completed work as follows:

-- Submit a PDF of your report (generated from a Jupyter notebook) to the Project 1 assignment on [Gradescope/Github?].
+- Submit a PDF of your report (generated from a Jupyter notebook) on the project GitHub repository.
-- Submit your ipynb notebook file and any supplementary data and script files to the Project 1 assignment on [Learn/Github?].
+- Submit your ipynb notebook file and any supplementary data and script files on the project GitHub repository.

 Both submission steps are necessary for your work to be considered submitted.
 Standard late penalties will apply if either piece is not submitted by the deadline.

-For a team submission - all contributors should be added to the assignment.
-Only one team member needs to submit the ipynb notebook on Learn.

 Late submissions will be accepted up to seven calendar days of the deadline, with a late submission penalty applied of 5% of the overall mark for each 24 hours past the deadline.
 Full details on the [extensions and late submissions policy](https://teaching.maths.ed.ac.uk/main/content-to-be-reused/pgt-and-ug-reusable-content/extensions).